graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The interval report is a CSV file describing the number of tiles executing, exchanging and syncing on each instruction cycle.

-It can be used for generating a GraphCore linear activity diagram.
+It can be used for generating a Graphcore linear activity diagram.

 The :ref:`env-var-section` describes how to set the environment flags correctly.